RameshStonecold/rameshs.github.io/index.md

 Hi Guys,

-I am Ramesh a software techie, java developer domain
+I am Ramesh a software java developer.

-Due to some reasons.
-I had a long career gap.
+In this blog i will share my understandings of java, career related stuff, tutorials and challenges which i faced.

-I am looking for job right now for position of Sr Java developer.
+Currently I am looking for job for Sr Java developer.

-In this blog i will share my interview preparation, my understanding of java

-from my past experience and demo articles of spring boot etc.